BalticSea-ClimateTraffic/visuals/maxwind.md

 </script>

 # Interpretation
-Based on these climate model simulations, no major changes in maximum wind speeds are expected in general.
+Based on these climate model simulations, no major changes in maximum daily wind speeds are expected in general.
 However, winds in the Bothnian Bay will be stronger in spring than they are today.
 These changes will be visible aldready by the middle of this century.
 The results reveal intriguing changes in the southern parts of the Baltic Sea during midwinter.
 According to the results, maximum winds will weaken by the middle of the century, but will be stronger than they are today by the end of the century.
 However, there is a great uncertainty associated with these results.

 <br><br><br>